moby/moby/man/docker-update.1.md

 provide space-separated list of container names or IDs.

 With the exception of the **--kernel-memory** option, you can specify these options on a running or a stopped container.
-You can only update **--kernel-memory** on a stopped container or on a running container with kernel memory initialized.
+On kernel version older than 4.6, You can only update **--kernel-memory** on a stopped container or on a running container with kernel memory initialized.

 # OPTIONS